-For the spherical model, the lead field matrix accuracy was evaluated at different eccentricities values, i.e., relative distances from the origin in the brain compartment using the relative difference (RDM) and magnitude (MAG) measures \cite{pursiainen2016electroencephalography}: { \arraycolsep{2pt} } Here, $\vec{j}_1$ and $\vec{j}_2$ denote FEM-based and analytical forward models, respectively.
-The analytical sources have random orientations but share the same set of positions with their FEM-based approximations.
-The RDM reflects the topographical forward modeling error in terms of location and orientation while MAG reflects the variations in potential amplitude; distributional source localization estimates were calculated for 4 different sets of 18 dipoles placed at eccentricities 0.06, 0.29, 0.63 and 0.98, evaluating the EMD between the actual dipole source and the estimate.
+For the spherical model, we evaluate the lead field matrix accuracy at different eccentricities values, i.e., relative distances from the origin in the brain compartment using the relative difference (RDM) and magnitude (MAG) measures \cite{pursiainen2016electroencephalography}: { \arraycolsep{2pt} } Here, $\vec{j}_1$ and $\vec{j}_2$ denote FEM-based and analytical forward models, respectively.
+The analytical sources have random orientations but share the same set of positions as their FEM-based approximations.
+The RDM reflects the topographical forward modeling error respecting location and orientation, while MAG reflects the variations in potential amplitude.
+We calculate distributional source localization estimates for 4 different sets of 18 dipoles placed at eccentricities of 0.06, 0.29, 0.63, and 0.98, evaluating the EMD between the actual dipole source and the estimate.

-\subsection{Computing platform}
+\subsubsection{Computing platform}

-The numerical results were computed using a Dell Precision 5820 Workstation with 256 GigaByte (GB) Random Access Memory (RAM), 10-core Intel i9-10900X Central Processing Unit (CPU), and NVidia Quadro RTX 4000 Graphics Processing Unit (GPU).
-As two alternative solutions for parallelizing the labeling process, both CPU and GPU were applied.
-In the CPU parallelization, ten serial execution threads were run simultaneously (one per CPU core), whereas in GPU the process was decomposed into individually handled blocks of ten vectorized labeling operations.
+The computation of the numerical results in this study used a Dell Precision 5820 Workstation with 256 GigaByte (GB) Random Access Memory (RAM), a 10-core Intel i9-10900X Central Processing Unit (CPU), and NVidia Quadro RTX 4000 Graphics Processing Unit (GPU).
+Both CPU and GPU were applied as two alternative solutions for parallelizing the labeling process.
+In the CPU parallelization, ten serial execution threads were run simultaneously (one per CPU core), while on the GPU, the process was decomposed into individually handled blocks of ten vectorized labeling operations.